elenaleksandrovich/documentation/privacy-policy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at <a href="mailto:stickermakerlab@gmail.com">stickermakerlab@gmail.com</a>
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at <stickermakerlab@gmail.com>